 I also serve as an Associate Editor at the Journal of Experimental Political Science.
-I am the co-founder of the Hot Politics Lab, a lab-group in which we study the role of emotions in politics (here).
+I am the co-founder of the Hot Politics Lab, a lab-group in which we study the role of emotions and personality in politics (here).
 I am also the founder and co-organizer of the Dutch Political Psychology Meetings which are held twice a year at the University of Amsterdam.
-In the academic year 2017-2018 I was a visiting research fellow at the Behavioural Foundations Laboratory at Temple University.

 - 2017 – 2018: Visiting researcher at Temple University